gert86/MLPlayground/README.md

 # MLPlayground
-Examples for learning about AI from the book "Hands-on Machine Learning"
+Examples, experiments and personal notes for learning about AI using the book "Hands-on Machine Learning"